Our Philosophy

 Your celebration should taste like the place you chose.

 Nearly everything I prepare is sourced from Maine's organic family farms and sustainably harvested from the Gulf of Maine.
-Ingredients are selected at their seasonal peak, from growers and fishers I know by name.
+Ingredients are selected at their seasonal peak, from growers I know by name.
 Premium seafood and shellfish come directly from Maine's coast, chosen in consultation with the Monterey Bay Aquarium's Seafood Watch guidelines for sustainability.
 What isn't sourced directly from farms comes from the Portland Farmer's Market and the Portland Food Co-op.

-Sadia Crosby — OystHERS Sea Farm, Georgetown
+Sadia Crosby: OystHERS Sea Farm, Georgetown

-The Goranson Family — Goranson Farm, Dresden
+The Goranson Family: Goranson Farm, Dresden

-Certified organic and deeply rooted in Maine's farming community, Goranson Farm is often the first booth you encounter at the farmer's market, offering an abundance that shifts with the season and never disappoints.
+Certified organic and deeply rooted in Maine's farming community, Goranson Farm is often the first booth you encounter at the Portland farmer's market, offering an abundance that shifts with the season and never disappoints.
 Their warmth is as consistent as their harvest, and that combination is exactly why they find their way into my menus again and again.

-Beth Schiller — Dandelion Spring Farm, Bowdoinham
+Beth Schiller: Dandelion Spring Farm, Bowdoinham

 Want to meet the full community of farmers and purveyors behind every menu?